Prime Minister to unveil Alluri statue in AP on July 4 | Politics

 He will fly back to New Delhi from Vijayawada airport at 1.10 pm, according to the tentative schedule released by the Prime Minister's Office.

 Union Minister for Tourism and Culture G Kishan Reddy sent an invitation to Telugu Desam chief N Chandrababu Naidu to attend the event.
-Kishan Reddy also spoke to Chandrababu Naidu over the phone and the latter informed them that TDP state president K Atchannaidu would represent him at the event.
+Kishan Reddy also spoke to Chandrababu over phone and the latter informed that TDP state president K Atchannaidu would represent him at the event.

 The Union Minister also invited film star and former Union Minister K Chiranjeevi to Alluri's 125th birth anniversary celebrations.